richardgourley/thread-my-soup/README.md

 - Url content for each url saved in 'temp.txt', then elements retrieved and saved in 'results.txt'.
 - Uses a command line argument of the element you want to search.

-- Adaptable -> feel free to modify the program if you want to adapt it to include more complex arguments for BeautifulSoup such as finding all elements that match a class name or an id.
+- Adaptable -> modify the program if you want to adapt it to include more complex arguments for BeautifulSoup such as finding all elements that match a class name or an id.